Skip Navigation

 Distance: 81km (51miles)

-The following day you are free to explore the Cape Winelands, perhaps visit the town of Franschhoek, known as the gourmet capital of South Africa and boasts many lovely restaurants, as well as art galleries and boutique shops.
+The following day you are free to explore, visit Franschhoek, known as the gourmet capital of South Africa boasting many lovely restaurants, as well as art galleries and boutique shops.
 Another option would be to take the Franschhoek Wine Tram to a selection of wine estates.

 Distance: 108km (68miles)

-Situated between the beautiful shores of Walker Bay, Hermanus has grown from a small seaside resort town to become arguably the best-known place for whale watching in the world.
+Situated between the beautiful shores of Walker Bay, Hermanus has grown from a small seaside resort town to become the best-known place for whale watching.
 This town is also famed for its natural scenic beauty, featuring long stretches of pristine beaches.
 An excellent variety of restaurants, cafes and bars are also on offer.
-Today, Hermanus is more than just a popular holiday destination and offers visitors all kinds of activities, both energetic and relaxing.
 Visitors can explore the Old Harbour Museum, which is comprised of the charming fisherman’s village, the old harbour, and the Whale House Museum; hike through the nearby Fernkloof Nature Reserve and sample an array of top-quality wine along the famous Hermanus Wine Route.

 Distance: 112km (70miles)